rekha-balan/azure-docs-test2-pr.nl-NL/articles/batch/batch-visual-studio-templates.md

 ---
-title: Start building Batch solutions with Visual Studio project templates - Azure | Microsoft Docs
+title: Build Batch solutions with Visual Studio templates - Azure | Microsoft Docs
 description: Learn how Visual Studio project templates can help you implement and run your compute-intensive workloads on Azure Batch.
 services: batch
 documentationcenter: .net
-author: fayora
+author: dlepow
-manager: timlt
+manager: jeconnoc
 editor: ''
 ms.assetid: 5e041ae2-25af-4882-a79e-3aa63c4bfb20
 ms.service: batch
 ms.devlang: multiple
 ms.topic: article
-ms.tgt_pltfrm: vm-windows
+ms.tgt_pltfrm: ''
 ms.workload: big-compute
 ms.date: 02/27/2017
-ms.author: tamram
+ms.author: danlep
 ms.custom: H1Hack27Feb2017
-ms.openlocfilehash: 4a5f0201ad034f0a6e9aac27f255935737dbd160
+ms.openlocfilehash: 5a44c249a957050afb500decd094183c71d6ca5e
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44556590"
+ms.locfileid: "44790743"
 ---
 # <a name="use-visual-studio-project-templates-to-jump-start-batch-solutions"></a>Use Visual Studio project templates to jump-start Batch solutions

 The **Job Manager** and **Task Processor Visual Studio templates** for Batch provide code to help you to implement and run your compute-intensive workloads on Batch with the least amount of effort.
 This document describes these templates and provides guidance for how to use them.

 > [!IMPORTANT]
 > This article discusses only information applicable to these two templates, and assumes that you are familiar with the Batch service and key concepts related to it: pools, compute nodes, jobs and tasks, job manager tasks, environment variables, and other relevant information.
-You can find more information in [Basics of Azure Batch](batch-technical-overview.md), [Batch feature overview for developers](batch-api-basics.md), and [Get started with the Azure Batch library for .NET](batch-dotnet-get-started.md).
+You can find more information in [Basics of Azure Batch](batch-technical-overview.md) and [Batch feature overview for developers](batch-api-basics.md).
 >
 >